 Select Windows authentication (Other user) and then provide the full domain name and the credentials that have been established for you on that domain (again, you may need to get this information from your system administrator).

 Please note that the HTTPS prefix is *not* used here.

 Use the pulldown arrow in the Database field and select the OLAP database which contains your Jet Analytics Cubes

-Once you click the OK button, your data source should now be ready for use by Jet Reports.
+After the the successful dialog box appears, click the OK button, your data source should now be ready for use by Jet Reports.